top of page

 We’ll start with walking because it requires you to spend zero dollars.
 If you are visiting the city on a budget and are okay with staying in one general area, then walking is the way to go.
 Plus, it’s a great way to still get your exercise in.

 Chicago boasts some incredible architecture, so walking around and just exploring is a really fun way to see what you can find.
-Some of my favorite neighborhoods to walk around in are Andersonville, Lincoln Park, the Loop, and Wicker Park.
+Take a quick train ride to a neighborhood you really want to explore and spend a few hours walking around.
+Some of my favorite neighborhoods are Andersonville, Lincoln Park, the Loop, and Wicker Park.

-Another option, and still relatively cheap option, is to rent a bike and pedal around the city.
+Another option, and another relatively cheap option, is to rent a bike and pedal around the city.
 At least between locations.
-You can rent “blue bikes” by the hour all around the city.
-You literally can’t go more than a few blocks without seeing a “blue bike” station.
+You can rent Divvy Bikes by the hour all around the city.
+You literally can’t go more than a few blocks without seeing a Divvy Bike station.

-Stop by any “L” station, or train station, and find the ticket machines.
-You can purchase different tickets based on how much you will be exploring.
-There are single-ride passes to day passes and more.
-If you will be staying in Chicago for several days, a reloadable “Ventra” card will be worth it.
+If you will be staying in Chicago for several days, a reloadable Ventra card will be worth it.
 It’s super easy to get on any train or bus with a card, and you can reload it anytime.

 I recommend downloading the “Ventra” app, even if you don’t buy a card, as you can view train and bus stops near you and see when the next train or bus will be arriving.
 I found this app to be the most reliable.
 If you do buy a Ventra card, you can also easily reload it on the app.